-Abstract: - This paper presents a protocol to support hard real-time traffic of end-to-end communication over non real-time LAN technology.
-The protocol does not need any modifications in the Ethernet hardware and coexists with TCP/IP suites, and then the LAN with the protocol can be connected to any existing Ethernet networks.
-We have performed some experiments to evaluate the protocol.
-Compared to some conventional hard real-time network protocols, the proposed one has better real-time performances and meets the requirements of reliability for hard real-time system applications.
+The protocol does not need any modifications in the Ethernet hardware and coexists with TCP/IP suites, therefore, the LAN with the protocol can be connected to any existing Ethernet networks and support both real-time traffic and best-effort traffic.
+Compared to some conventional hard real-time network protocols, the proposed one has better real-time performances, and meets the requirements of reliability for hard real-time system applications.

-Key-Words: - switched Ethernet, hard real-time, traffic scheduling, admission control, EDF algorithm
+Keywords: switched Ethernet, hard real-time, traffic scheduling, admission control, EDF algorithm

-1 Introduction
+1. Introduction